UNDP-Data/rapida/README.md

 is was fed into the [Google dynamic world model](https://github.com/google/dynamicworld) to predict land use in close to real time for every image selected in a specific time interval with less than 5% cloud coverage.

-The last step that is not yet implemented is to generate the cloud prediction  and use the layer to mask/out filter cloudy/snowy pixels.
+The last step that is to generate the cloud prediction  and use the layer to mask/out filter cloudy/snowy pixels.
+There are various algorithms can detect clouds from Sentinel 2 images as described in [Skakun et al., 2022](https://doi.org/10.1016/j.rse.2022.112990), Rapida tool uses [s2cloudless](https://github.com/sentinel-hub/sentinel2-cloud-detector) as a cloud detection algorithm incorporating with landuse component.
+If image contains more than or equal to one percent of cloud, cloud detection and masking are applied to the land use image.

 > **Note**
 > Predicting land use in close to real time is a computationally demanding task and should be treated with care